metomi/metomi-vms/README.md

 ```
 If you are using Windows you may want to replace the options in the Vagrantfile directly, but be careful not to commit this information back to a public repository.

+**Note** that because the default username for EC2 Ubuntu VMs is **_ubuntu_** the `/home/ubuntu` directory has also been symbolically linked to `/home/vagrant`.
+You should continue to work under the `ubuntu` user as normal.

 ### VM size

 There are many different sizes of VM to choose from (known as [instance types](https://aws.amazon.com/ec2/instance-types/)), some of which will be eligible for the free tier, e.g. `t2.micro` that has 1 CPU and 1GB of memory.
 To be able to run the UM you will need to select a larger type, such as `t2.medium`(2 CPUs and 4GB of memory) or `t2.large`(2 CPUs and 8GB of memory).
 This is changed in the `aws.instance_type` setting in the Vagrantfile.
 Larger and faster options are available, but these will all come with an associated cost.
-You can also select faster hardware, e.g. the `m5` hardware uses more advanced Intel Xeon processors and may give better performance.
+You can also select faster hardware, e.g. the `m5` hardware uses faster Intel Xeon processors with a greater network and storage bandwidth, and may give better performance.

-The hard disk size of the VM can be set to 30GB in the Vagrantfile in the `aws.block_device_mapping` settings.
+The hard disk size of the VM can be set to 30GB in the Vagrantfile in the `aws.block_device_mapping` setting.
 This can be changed as required.
 The default `t2.micro` size is 8GB.

 It is possible to resize your VM by changing the instance type once it has been created.
 To do this you need to first stop it using
 ```